murffious/git-master-1/php_intro.md

 Lesson Plan notes

 the PHP command line tool comes with a built-in server.
 In the directory containing your index.php file, run: php -S localhost:3000.

-Visit http://localhost:3000, and demonstrate that index.php is being served.
+Visit http://localhost:3000, and index.php is being served.
 PHP automatically serves index.php

 BIG benefit see patterns in all programming languages deepen your undertaking of programming as you do this.
 - Some people get jobs in php - word press is a great way to get started